Denmark will be the first country in the world with a climate tax on biological processes in agriculture

 By collaborating on the framework for the future use of the total Danish area, the parties have secured reductions of greenhouse gas emissions of 1.8 million tonnes of CO2e in 2030 – with a potential of up to 2.6 million tonnes.
 Furthermore, around one in six fields that today take up two-thirds of the total Danish area for agricultural production, will be transormed into forest or wild nature.
 It thus shows the way to making Denmark a modern agricultural country and provides concrete answers to agriculture’s climate and nature challenges.

-The new climate tax on agriculture will land at DKK 300 per tonne of CO2 in 2030.
+A new climate tax on livestock will start at DKK 300 per tonne of CO2 in 2030.
 In 2035, the tax will have increased to DKK 750.
 A basic deduction of 60 percent will be introduced on the average emissions, the purpose of the deduction being to give farmers an economic advantage if they are climate efficient.

 The revenue from the tax will be returned to investments in green initiatives, climate technology and production transition.
 Investments must be targeted at the part of agriculture that has the most difficulty adapting.